 The Many Health Effects Of Teen Substance Abuse

 While substance abuse is dangerous for someone of any age, it is particularly risky for teens, whose bodies and minds have not yet developed.
 There are many health effects of teen substance abuse, most of which are negative.

 Why The Teenage Brain Is Vulnerable To Addiction

 For several years scientists have studied the brain and how it develops throughout a person’s life.
 Some studies have focused on the changes that happen during a person’s teenage years.
-Puberty and the time leading up to it is filled with a lot of biological and psychological changes.
+Puberty and the time leading up to it are filled with a lot of biological and psychological changes.
 As physical changes occur, the teen’s brain also develops but at different rates.
 The pleasure center of the brain develops faster than the parts responsible for planning and risk analysis.
 For this reason, teens can often be risk-takers who don’t recognize the consequences of their actions.
-Experimentation with drugs and alcohol are common during these formative years and, unfortunately, can have lasting effects on a teen’s health.
+Experimentation with drugs and alcohol is common during these formative years and, unfortunately, can have lasting effects on a teen’s health.

 Brain Development During Adolescence

 Researchers found that a dramatic spurt of both physical and intellectual growth occurs during adolescence.
 As a person grows older, certain brain functions develop at different rates.
 While the brain reaches its full physical size around 11 to 14 years old, it doesn’t finish maturing until your mid-to-late-20s.
 The last region of the brain to develop is called the prefrontal cortex, or the front part of the brain.
 This area is responsible for decision-making, prioritizing, and controlling impulses.

 These big changes in the brain result in a time that many mental disorders start to emerge, such as schizophrenia, anxiety, depression, bipolar disorder, and substance use disorders.
 Teenage brains also require more sleep than children and adults, something that can often be disturbed by substance abuse.
 Lack of sleep decreases one’s attention span, increases impulsivity, irritability, and depression.
-Teens will often turn to drugs either to experiment or cope with their problems, both of which can cause short- and long-term effects to a teen’s health.
+Teens will often turn to drugs either to experiment or cope with their problems, both of which can cause short- and long-term effects on a teen’s health.